apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 Although Flink SQL is now powerful enough, using JVM languages like Java and Scala to develop Flink tasks can be more flexible, more customizable, and better for tuning and improving resource utilization.
 The biggest problem with submitting tasks via Jar packages, compared to SQL, is the management of the Jar uploads.
 Without excellent tooling products, this can significantly reduce development efficiency and increase maintenance costs.

-Besides supporting Jar uploads, Apache StreamPark also provides an **online update build** feature, which elegantly solves the above problems:
+Besides supporting Jar uploads, Apache StreamPark™ also provides an **online update build** feature, which elegantly solves the above problems:

-1. Create Project: Fill in the GitHub/Gitlab (supports enterprise private servers) address and username/password, and Apache StreamPark can Pull and Build the project.
+1. Create Project: Fill in the GitHub/Gitlab (supports enterprise private servers) address and username/password, and Apache StreamPark™ can Pull and Build the project.

-2. When creating a Apache StreamPark Custom-Code task, refer to the Project, specify the main class, and optionally automate Pull, Build, and bind the generated Jar when starting the task, which is very elegant!
+2. When creating a Apache StreamPark™ Custom-Code task, refer to the Project, specify the main class, and optionally automate Pull, Build, and bind the generated Jar when starting the task, which is very elegant!

-At the same time, the Apache StreamPark community is also perfecting the entire task compilation and launch process.
-The future Apache StreamPark will be even more refined and professional on this foundation.
+At the same time, the Apache StreamPark™ community is also perfecting the entire task compilation and launch process.
+The future Apache StreamPark™ will be even more refined and professional on this foundation.

 ![](/blog/dustess/system_list.png)

 #### **5. Comprehensive Task Parameter Configuration**

 For data development using Flink, the parameters submitted with Flink run are almost impossible to maintain.
-Apache StreamPark has also **elegantly solved** this kind of problem, mainly because, as mentioned above, Apache StreamPark directly calls the Flink Client API and has connected the entire process through the Apache StreamPark product frontend.
+Apache StreamPark™ has also **elegantly solved** this kind of problem, mainly because, as mentioned above, Apache StreamPark™ directly calls the Flink Client API and has connected the entire process through the Apache StreamPark™ product frontend.

 ![](/blog/dustess/parameter_configuration.png)

-As you can see, Apache StreamPark's task parameter settings cover all the mainstream parameters, and every parameter has been thoughtfully provided with an introduction and an optimal recommendation based on best practices.
+As you can see, Apache StreamPark™'s task parameter settings cover all the mainstream parameters, and every parameter has been thoughtfully provided with an introduction and an optimal recommendation based on best practices.
 This is also very beneficial for newcomers to Flink, helping them to avoid common pitfalls!

 #### **6. Excellent Configuration File Design**

-In addition to the native parameters for Flink tasks, which are covered by the task parameters above, Apache StreamPark also provides a powerful **Yaml configuration file** mode and **programming model**.
+In addition to the native parameters for Flink tasks, which are covered by the task parameters above, Apache StreamPark™ also provides a powerful **Yaml configuration file** mode and **programming model**.

 ![](/blog/dustess/extended_parameters.jpg)

-1. For Flink SQL tasks, you can configure the parameters that Apache StreamPark has already built-in, such as **CheckPoint, retry mechanism, State Backend, table planner, mode**, etc., directly using the task's Yaml configuration file.
+1. For Flink SQL tasks, you can configure the parameters that Apache StreamPark™ has already built-in, such as **CheckPoint, retry mechanism, State Backend, table planner, mode**, etc., directly using the task's Yaml configuration file.

-2. For Jar tasks, Apache StreamPark offers a generic programming model that encapsulates the native Flink API.
-Combined with the wrapper package provided by Apache StreamPark, it can very elegantly retrieve custom parameters from the configuration file.
+2. For Jar tasks, Apache StreamPark™ offers a generic programming model that encapsulates the native Flink API.
+Combined with the wrapper package provided by Apache StreamPark™, it can very elegantly retrieve custom parameters from the configuration file.
 For more details, see the documentation:

 Programming model: